 I have some rare, professionally published software.
 I don’t know where we got the first few disks of random software.
 There was some pretty neat stuff—ancient IBM programs.
 Some of them dated back to 1981.
 My uncle Ray gave me a ton of software.
 I wouldn’t have been able to make use of the computer without WordPerfect.
 He didn’t know how much I appreciated it.

 Does anyone remember the days of 2400 Baud modems?
 When I started getting into CompuServe, that was the standard.
 9600 Baud was a dream.
 I would go onto bulletin board systems and eventually hooked up with The Nashville Exchange.
-My first e-mail address was email@example.com.
+My first e-mail address was firstname.lastname@example.org.
 The first person I sent an e-mail to was Ann Koi.
-It was cool to correspond with her and other denizens of the zine world.
+It was cool to correspond with her and other participants of zine culture.

 The Tandy was the only computer I owned until 2001.
 My pal Clay gave me a 400MHz Pentium II just before he went into the Army.
 My first retail excursion after September 11th was to get a monitor.
 I ended up putting the Tandy in my tiny utility closet.